 Elizabeth Fry (1780-1845) was a pioneering campaigner for better conditions in prisons during the Victorian Period.
 She was a middle-class Quaker who sought to highlight the squalid and unsanitary conditions in British prisons and provide practical solutions to help improve conditions and reform prisoners.
 Gaining the support of prominence members of society, such as Queen Victoria and Florence Nightingale, she played in important role in later legislation which improved conditions in prisons.

 Short Bio Elizabeth Fry

-Elizabeth Gurney was born, 21 May, 1780, in Norwich, Norfolk to a prominent Quaker family.
+Elizabeth Gurney was born, 21 May 1780, in Norwich, Norfolk to a prominent Quaker family.
 Her father was a partner in Gurney bank, and her mother was a relative of the Barclays, who founded Barclays Bank.
 After her mother had died when she was 12, she took an active role in bringing up her other siblings.
 She also became friendly with Amelia Alderson, whose family were active in the movement for universal suffrage.
 Thus, as a young adult, Fry became acquainted with liberal and reforming ideas, such as the works of Thomas Paine and Mary Wollstonecraft as well as her own Quaker religion.

 When Elizabeth was 18, she was influenced by the humanitarian message of William Savery, an American Quaker who spoke of the importance of tackling poverty and injustice.
 She became inspired to be involved in helping local charities and at a local Sunday School, which taught children to read.
 When she was 20, she married Joseph Fry, who was also a banker and Quaker.
 They moved to London and lived in the City of London and later (from 1809 – 1829) in East Ham.
 They had eleven children, five sons and six daughters.